 Short story writing looks easy on the face of it, and is less intimidating sure, but to pack in a punch is not easy.
 How does one differentiate oneself?
 How to write that one twist that makes the reader think about the story for a long time after he has finished and probably quote it his entire life?

-I find this form of writing exciting and challenging and use them to supplement my attempts at writing a full-length novel.
+I find this form of writing exciting and challenging and use it to supplement my attempts at writing a full-length novel.
 Novels are more sale-able, yet there are those who’ve made a fortune and gained fame with their wonderful short stories ─ Alice Munro, Saadat Hasan Manto, Guy de Maupassant, Henry Miller are only a few of the ones I’ve read and loved.

 And sometimes you just have that one idea that needs to be written, no?
 Like written NOW.